katademy-decks/kubernetes/README.md

 # Kubernetes FAQ

-#### Flashcards
+Learn Kubernetes by answering questions!

-This repository features flashcards that can be used with any application that supports the `.apkg` deck format (such as [Anki](https://ankiweb.net)).
-Download the latest deck from the [Releases](https://github.com/devsplit/kubernetes/releases/) page and import the file inside your app.
+The FAQ comes with downloadable [flashcards](https://github.com/devsplit/kubernetes/releases/) which are updated with every major release.
+These can be used with any application that supports the `.apkg` deck format (such as [Anki](https://ankiweb.net)).

 ## Admission
 <details>